pt9999/fixlang-minilib-thread/doc/Minilib.Thread.TaskPool.md

 Updates a value of `TaskPool` by applying a function to field `tasks`.

-### `set_chan : Minilib.IO.Channel::Channel Minilib.Thread.Future::FutureToken -> Minilib.Thread.TaskPool::TaskPool -> Minilib.Thread.TaskPool::TaskPool`
+### `set_chan : Minilib.Thread.Channel::Channel Minilib.Thread.Future::FutureToken -> Minilib.Thread.TaskPool::TaskPool -> Minilib.Thread.TaskPool::TaskPool`

 Updates a value of `TaskPool` by setting field `chan` to a specified one.